KnowitSolutions/reference-kubernetes-stack/README.md

 # Reference Kubernetes stack

-We love Kubernetes.
+At Knowit we love Kubernetes.
 We love deploying straight into prodction.
 We love containers and all the great tings they bring.
 But we spent a lot of time building the competence and experience to operate such an environment, and a lot more time discovering and adapting a number of quality-of-life features.

 We are open sourcing this reference stack because we needed to create something like this in order to be comfortable operating on Kubernetes.
 Chances are, you are going to have the same experience and perhaps might want to not spend a lot of effort solving each problem yourself.

 This stack was designed specifically in order to provide our cloud solutions with a solid framework for general services such as authentication, and a strong set of tools to make our Kubernetes environment robust and easy to operate and support.